-Battery Troubleshooting For Aircat
+Battery Troubleshooting For AirCat

-If your Aircat wont power on, is getting a LO or L6/Lb reading on your timer or the air pumps are not turning on.
+If your AirCat wont power on, is getting a LO or L6/Lb reading on your timer or the air pumps are not turning on.
 Here is a step by step troubleshooting guide to help identify and resolve the issue.

 Checking the battery is always the first step.
 Have your battery charging for at least 6 hours before beginning troubleshooting

-Aircat Battery indicator green light
+Aircat Battery indicator light RED

 How to read the battery indicator when charging